Sustainable Development Goals 2030

 A WORLD LEADING University with IMPACT

-The University’s commitment to sustainable development, assessed through its contribution to the United Nations 2030 Agenda and its 17 Sustainable Development Goals (SDGs), was recognised by the new Times Higher Education (THE) University Impact Ranking ranked 1st overall in the world in
+The University's commitment to sustainable development, assessed through its contribution to the United Nations 2030 Agenda and its 17 Sustainable Development Goals (SDGs), has been recognised by the Times Higher Education (THE) University Impact Ranking as a world leader for a fourth year in a row.

 THE Impact Rankings

-For the second consecutive year Western Sydney University has been recognised as 1st in the world overall for its social, ecological and economic impact under the 2023 Times Higher Education (THE) University Impact Rankings.
-These prestigious rankings recognise our commitment to the UN Sustainable Development Goals (SDGs) and are based on universities’ teaching, research, outreach and stewardship.
-This is the fifth year of the THE University Impact Rankings, with Western Sydney University topping the list out of more than 1,700 institutions.
+For the fourth consecutive year Western Sydney University has been recognised as 1st in the world overall for its social, ecological and economic impact under the 2025 Times Higher Education (THE) University Impact Rankings.
+These prestigious rankings recognise our commitment to the UN Sustainable Development Goals (SDGs) and are based on universities' teaching, research, outreach and stewardship.
+This is the sixth year of the THE University Impact Rankings, with Western Sydney University topping the list out of more than 1,900 higher educational institutions.

-• 3rd in the world for SDG 10 Reduced Inequalities
+• 9th in the world for SDG 17 Partnerships for the Goals

-• 4th in the world for SDG 3 Good Health and Wellbeing
+• 14th in the world for SDG 10 Reduced Inequalities

-• 5th in the world for SDG 11 Sustainable Cities and Communities
+• 9th in the world for SDG 6 Clean Water and Sanitation

 The 2030 Agenda for Sustainable Development, adopted by all 194 United Nations Member States in 2015, identifies 17 Sustainable Development Goals (SDGs), which are an urgent call for action by all countries in a global partnership.
 The framework is valuable for tertiary education institutions because it empowers universities to frame strategies and action plans that address complex challenges related to poverty, inequality, health, production and consumption of resources and climate change.
 Western’s Curriculum, Operations, Research and Engagement (CORE) focus have alignment with the SDGs.